 8. Conditioning

-8.1 Condition the sample rolls of tape in the standard conditions of (23 1) ° C and (50 5) % Rh.
+8.1 Condition the sample rolls of tape in the standard conditions of (23 1) ° C and (50 5) % relative humidity.
 Test at these conditions unless otherwise specified (see 12.1.7).
 If these tolerances cannot be maintained, the closest possible tolerances shall be used and these revised tolerances quoted in the report.
 See 12.1.7.

 Note 4: Caution – The tester should know that by prolonged handling of the test panel, heat from the hand is transmitted to the test panel.
 Therefore, just prior to, during and after application of the specimen to the test panel, the panel should be handled as little as possible.